DavAug/chi/docs/source/getting_started/quick_overview.rst

 hierarchical inference.
 There are a few things that the quick overview has not touched on.
 The two most interesting things
-being: 1. the :class:`chi.ProblemModellingController` which is a convenience class that helps you to build your models more easiliy, especially when measurement times and dosing regimens vary across individuals; 2. the :class:`CovariatePopulationModel` which allows you to define population models where some of the inter-individual is explained by covariates.
+being: 1. the :class:`chi.ProblemModellingController` which is a convenience class that helps you to build your models more easily, especially when measurement times and dosing regimens vary across individuals; 2. the :class:`CovariatePopulationModel` which allows you to define population models where some of the inter-individual is explained by covariates.